alesegdia/minild69/docs/GDD.md

 * **[Planet storage]**
 * **[Player storage]**

 Each planet has its own material storage.
-When the player is not present in a planet but there are gatherers in it, resources will be stored in the planet storage, and not directly given to the player.
-These resources are moved to the player storage by visiting the planet.
+When the player is not present in a planet but there are gatherers in it, resources will be stored in the **[planet storage]**, and not directly given to the player.
+These resources are moved to the **[player storage]** by pressing the proper button in the UI.
+The player can chose how much resources to place in the ship and how much resources to place in the planet (limited by both planet and ship limits).

 ## Player actions